9 common signs of kidney disease

 - Certain medications such as nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Enlarged prostate

-You can often lower your risk of kidney diseases or prevent its progression.
-Certain ways to prevent kidney diseases are as follows:
+You can often lower your risk of kidney disease or prevent its progression.
+Six ways to prevent kidney diseases are as follows:

 - Healthy diet: Avoid foods that are rich in fats and salts such as fried or junk foods, including chips, pickles, salted nuts, and frozen or preserved foods.
 Adequate hydration with water and non-sugary drinks helps flush out the toxins from the kidneys.

 - Timely treatment of urinary tract infections: Many times, urinary infections are neglected.
 Timely management of infections and urinary tract stones may prevent kidney damage in the long run.

 - Avoid self-medication and supplements: Certain over-the-counter (OTC) supplements and painkillers have caused kidney damage in some people.
 Never take any medicine without the advice of a health care professional.

 - Physical activity: Exercising for at least 30 minutes 5 days a week may help in regulating blood sugar and blood pressure and maintaining a healthy weight.
 This reduces many risk factors contributing to kidney diseases.

 - Avoid alcohol and tobacco: Tobacco and alcohol can damage various organs including the kidneys.
 Avoiding them helps to lead a healthy life.
 It is recommended that men should not have more than two drinks per day, and women must restrict themselves to not more than 1 drink per day.